Discrete Rearrangements and the Polya-Szego Inequality on Graphs: Abstract

 \section{Abstract}

-For any $f: \mathbb{R}^n \rightarrow \mathbb{R}_{\geq 0}$ the symmetric decreasing rearrangement $f^*$ satisfies the Polya-Szeg\H{o} inequality $\| \nabla f^*\|_{L^p} \leq \| \nabla f\|_{L^p}$.
+For any $f: \mathbb{R}^n \rightarrow \mathbb{R}_{\geq 0}$ the symmetric decreasing rearrangement $f^*$ satisfies the P\'olya-Szeg\H{o} inequality $\| \nabla f^*\|_{L^p} \leq \| \nabla f\|_{L^p}$.
 The goal of this paper is to establish analogous results in the discrete setting for graphs satisfying suitable conditions.
-We prove that if the edge-isoperimetric problem on a graph has a sequence of nested minimizers, then this sequence gives rise to a rearrangement satisfying the Polya-Szeg\H{o} inequality in $L^1$.
+We prove that if the edge-isoperimetric problem on a graph has a sequence of nested minimizers, then this sequence gives rise to a rearrangement satisfying the P\'olya-Szeg\H{o} inequality in $L^1$.
 This shows, for example, that a specific rearrangement on the grid graph $\mathbb{Z}^2$, going around the origin in a spiral-like manner, satisfies $\| \nabla f^*\|_{L^1} \leq \| \nabla f\|_{L^1}$.
 The $L^{\infty}-$case is implied by an optimal ordering condition in vertex-isoperimetry.
-We use these ideas to prove that the canonical rearrangement on the infinite $d-$regular tree satisfies the Polya-Szeg\H{o} inequality for all $1 \leq p \leq \infty$.
+We use these ideas to prove that the canonical rearrangement on the infinite $d-$regular tree satisfies the P\'olya-Szeg\H{o} inequality for all $1 \leq p \leq \infty$.